CZ-NIC/knot/doc/introduction.rst

 operate non-stop even when adding or removing zones.

-The server itself is accompanied by several utilities for general DNS operations or for maintaing the server.
+The server itself is accompanied by several utilities for general DNS operations or for maintaining the server.

 For more info and downloads see `www.knot-dns.cz <https://www.knot-dns.cz>`_.